UUID v1 Generator (RFC 4122, Batch)

 • time_hi_and_version (16 bits) – upper timestamp bits, with the high nibble set to 1 to mark version 1.

-• clock_seq_hi_and_reserved + clock_seq_low (16 bits total) – a 14-bit sequence that changes when time moves backwards or when multiple UUIDs are generated in the same tick; the top two bits are the RFC 4122 variant (10xx).
+• clock_seq_hi_and_reserved + clock_seq_low (16 bits total) – a 14-bit sequence that helps avoid duplicates when clocks or node identifiers change; the top two bits are the RFC 4122 variant (10xx).

 • node (48 bits) – traditionally a MAC address; in modern privacy-preserving generators it’s a random 48-bit value.